radiatoryang/scopa/Documentation~/EntityBuiltin.md

 # Built-in default entities

-We provide a basic `ScopaBuiltinFGD` that defines some basic useful entity types that follow typical Quake level scripting traditions.
+We provide a basic **Scopa Builtin FGD** template that defines basic useful entity types like walls, buttons / doors, triggers, and lights.

+- We follow Quake / Half-Life naming and traditions.
+- This is intended as an example / sample to learn to implement your own entities.
+- It lives at `Packages/Scopa/Runtime/Entities/ScopaBuiltinFGD.asset`.
+Note that it is read-only, and may change in the future.
+You may want to make your own copy to modify.

 ## Mesh group entities